com-480-data-visualization/OutOfTouch/README.md

 The used data is available [here](https://drive.google.com/drive/folders/1zd5pfRjVlyb2tbWu4nTnZTwUkrU_ITZN?usp=drive_link) and should be placed in a folder called data in the root of the project.

 The website is available at the following address: [http://out-of-touch.link](http://out-of-touch.link).
-Due to the resource constrained on the AWS EC2, there might be some delays.
+Due to the limitations of resources on the AWS EC2, there might be some delays.
 So, for a better experience, please try it locally.

 The processed book can be found [here]().